 - planning documents should be submitted electronically in Portable Document Format (PDF) and the file size should be kept to a minimum without adversely affecting quality

 - no single PDF should exceed 5MB.
 Where the limit is exceeded, the file should be split into multiple files, or compressed so as not to exceed the limit

 - information on how to create accessible PDF files can be found on the Adobe website

 - scanned documents should have Optical Character Recognition (OCR) applied to them to produce searchable textual content

 - PDF documents should include navigational and organisational aids, such as a table of contents, bookmarks and useful headings

-Electronic planning documents should not have security applied (i.e. passwords) to prevent copying or editing, so that they can be published directly onto the council's website.
+- electronic planning documents should not have security applied (e.g. passwords) to prevent copying or editing, so that they can be published directly onto our website